Orange Triangle

 Architect

-I love approaching projects through the eyes of my client.
-Discussing potential ideas and thoughts to try and put myself into their shoes whilst working through my concept designs.
-My aim is to encapsulate their project ambitions and needs, in a way that suits both my client and the building.
+I love approaching projects through the eyes of my client, discussing potential ideas and thoughts to try and put myself into their shoes whilst working through my concept designs.
+My aim is to encapsulate their project ambitions and needs in a way that suits both my client and the building.

 I take a keen interest in historic and Listed properties, finding it almost magical to meticulously amalgamate another layer of history into a space, whilst embracing and highlighting key historic aspects that showcase the years preceding it.